Certora/Documentation/docs/user-guide/timeouts/timeouts-theory.md

 then sent to an SMT solver, and the result is translated back to a counterexample call trace, or a "Not Violated" result.

-We take a brief peek inside an SMT solver, as provided by the image below.
-We can see that at the center of the solver, there is a SAT solver, and that it communicates with theory solvers.
+All SMT solvers share a certain architecture At the center of an SMT solver, there is a SAT solver.
+The SAT solver operates on a Boolean abstraction of the input formula, and communicates with theory solvers to refine the abstraction according to the theories used by the formula.
 The problem of solving propositional formulas (aka SAT) is famously NP-complete.
 In practice this means that there are classes of propositional formulas for which all known SAT solvers show exponential runtime behavior.
 Exponential runtime is usually equated with intractability ("we have an algorithm, but it's impractical because it runs too long").
-Most of the other theories are at least NP-complete, already in their conjunctive fragments (which SMT theory solvers use).
+Most of the theories involved are at least NP-complete, already in their conjunctive fragments (which SMT theory solvers use).
 Nonlinear integer arithmetic stands out in that it is undecidable.

-% TODO insert image

 ## Not all is bad